Revised April 12, 2021

 Moderate and respond to comments.
 The best blogs communicate with readers rather than just broadcasting to them.
 Encourage comments, and when you get thoughtful comments or questions, respond and keep the conversation going.
 But being social doesn’t mean permitting every comment to be posted; obvious link spam or other worthless input should be rejected like the annoying parasites who leave them.

 Provide contact information.
 There will be times when someone (such as a prospect with a product or pricing question, or a journalist looking for the right expert to quote) needs to contact you directly rather than just posting a comment.
-You can post your email address, use a WordPress contact form plugin, or incorporate an interactive business card (see the upper-right of this blog for an example) on your blog.
+You can post your email address, use a WordPress contact form plugin, or incorporate an interactive business card on your blog.
 A blog without contact information is like a lost pet with no ID tag.

 Link out.
 Blogging is a social activity.
 No matter what topic you write about, there are other smart, insightful bloggers addressing it as well.
 Link to other posts that support a point you’re making, provide additional information or present a different point of view.
 It’s helpful to your readers as well as to the bloggers you link to, and often leads to some “link love” coming back to your blog in return.